Geigerkind/decision-tree-based-hand-gesture-recognition/README.md

 This project is the final product.
 It combines all the work and provides the chain of gesture candidate parsing, feature extraction and classification using either the decision tree or decision forest.
 It finally outputs its prediction to the serial interface.

+### serial_reader
+This program only prints each line that it encounters in the serial data stream from the Arduino.

 ## Toolchain
 * Cargo nightly (I used `cargo 1.49.0-nightly (79b397d72 2020-10-15)`)
 * Python 3.8 (also matplotlib, scikit-learn etc.)